Greens, But Make Them Tasty

 The New Science on Salad

-Regularly chowing down on these vegetables might win you a healthier gut too.
+Regularly chowing down on these veggies might win you a healthier gut too.
 Your gastrointestinal system (aka your gut) is made up of millions of bacterial microbes, both good and bad.
 These can influence your weight, blood sugar, brain health and more, says Shiv Desai, MD, a gastroenterologist at Austin Gastroenterology.
-Green leaves contain a sugar called sulphoquinovose that can promote the growth of good microbes, helping put the bacterial odds in your favour, found a study published in The ISME Journal.
+Green leafies contain a sugar called sulfoquinovose that can promote the growth of good microbes, helping put the bacterial odds in your favor, found a study published in The ISME Journal.

-Of course, all those benefits don't mean nothing if you're not getting anywhere near your five vegetables a day—generally the recommended amount—which is the case for most people, says Andrews.
+Of course, all those benefits don’t mean squat if you’re not getting anywhere near your five-veggies-a-day — generally the recommended amount — which is the case for most people, says Andrews.
 (Though Sim notes that if one of your daily servings of vegetables is in the form of something green and leafy, you could at least unlock the nitrate perk.)
-FYI, one serving is about 160g raw (80g cooked).
+FYI, one serving is about two cups raw (one cup cooked).
 For extra credit, go over five servings, but maybe cap it around 10 or so on back-to-back days to spare your body from having to break down all that roughage, says Andrews.

 Green Your Routine

 Got all that?
 Now use these tasty tips to make greens your new go-to.

 Submerge your greens in a large bowl of water and gently swish them around with your hands to remove dirt, says Andrews.
 (Yep, even the prewashed kind, as greens can easily get contaminated during processing, he says.)
 Then grab a salad spinner, a worthy investment if you want to be a regular greenie, to get rid of all that extra water, says Andrews.
 Spin, then stash your greens in the fridge (in the spinner if it fits, or a container if it doesn’t) so they’re ready to go when it’s time to cook or eat raw.